List of David Letterman sketches: Top Ten List

-The Top Ten List appears almost daily on the Late Show, and remains one of the few regular segments carried over from Late Night.
+The Top Ten List appeared almost daily on the Late Show, and remained one of the few regular segments carried over from Late Night.
 It is often the last comedic segment presented prior to the show's first guest.
 List topics are often inspired by current news and pop cultural events, with typical lists bearing titles such as "Top Ten Signs..." and "Top Ten Reasons..."
-The Top Ten List is compiled by the show's writing staff, and is usually read by Letterman, although the show occasionally uses guest presenters.
-Some Top Ten List themes reappear seasonally, such as the carolers singing "Top Ten Least Popular Holiday Songs."
+The Top Ten List is compiled by the show's writing staff and is usually read by Letterman, although the show occasionally used guest presenters.
+Some Top Ten List themes reappeared seasonally like the carolers singing "Top Ten Least Popular Holiday Songs."

 For a long time, the Top Ten Lists were said to have been written in a so-called "Home Office".
-There were various Home Offices before the part was dropped, but the list included Sioux City, Iowa; Grand Rapids, Michigan; and Wahoo, Nebraska - all actual, extant towns.
+There were various Home Offices before the bit was dropped, but the list included Sioux City, Iowa; Grand Rapids, Michigan; and Wahoo, Nebraska-all actual, extant towns.
 (Late Show staffer Mike McIntee's nightly online recap of the show, the "Wahoo Gazette", is named after the Nebraska town.)

-The Top Ten List has occasionally been a casualty of time constraints.
-Letterman may announce that the Top Ten List is coming up, or Kalter will promote it before the first commercial, when, in fact, it is not delivered on that night's show and is instead held until the next morning, when it is broadcast across Westwood One/CBS Radio Network.
+The Top Ten List was occasionally a casualty of time constraints.
+For example, Letterman may announce that the Top Ten List is coming up, or Kalter will promote it before the first commercial, when, in fact, it is not delivered on that night's show and is instead held until the next morning, when it is broadcast across Westwood One/CBS Radio Network.